marek1/angular-2-slide-show/README.md

  - **current** : holds the number if the currently selected image
  - **pics** : holds the URLs to the images

+**A general information about bindings** :

+> While property bindings are used to pass data from a parent to a child components, event bindings are used to pass data from a child to a parent component.

 As I want to actually be able to change ***current*** in the child components slide-show-control and slide-show-preview I need to use an EventHandler (named *changed*) :

 	(changed)="setCurrent($event)"